donkeyrobber/playfinder/README.md

 GET /pitches/1/slots - complete with functional tests

-POST /pitches/1/slots - incomplete
+POST /pitches/1/slots - complete with functional tests

+{
+	"data":
+		{
+			"type" : "slots",
+	    	"attributes" : {
+	        	"starts" : "2019-09-21 14:00:00",
+	            "ends" : "2019-09-21 15:00:00",
+	            "price" : "20",
+	            "currency"  :"GBP",
+	            "available" : "true"
+	        }
+	    }
+}

 ###Notes

-I would have liked to cover the jsonapi classes with unit tests.
-However, due to the time spent attempting to fix the last method, I have not yet written unit tests.
-I have covered all endpoints with functional tests.
+With a bit more time, I would have liked to increase test coverage.
+For now, the core logic is covered with unit tests and  all endpoints are covered with functional tests.

-In the DataFixturesTestCase class, I had an issue with the getApplication singleton.
-It worked for the first test and then failed for subsequent tests.
-So I just return a new application each time.
+I found an issue with the getApplication method in the DataFixtureTestCase, where the singleton failed after the first test.

-Regarding the final method that I haven't completed, I reserve engineered an example of an API build with the JSONAPI bundle (paknahad/jsonapi-bundle), but found an issue that appears to be in the Hydrator class, that creates new slots.
-With limited documentation and only a reverse engineered example for reference, I have stepped through the code to isolate the issue, but am still unclear regarding the cause / fix.
+As a workaround, I return a new application with each call to getApplication.
+This is not ideal as it slows down execution of the test suite.

+The POST method returns a 200 on success instead of a 201 as per the spec.